Rate 3.0 to 4.0 lb ai/a (0.5 to 0.66 gal/a Ro-Neet 6EC)

 Rate 0.25 to 0.5 oz ai/a (0.5 to 1 oz/a UpBeet 50DF)

 Remarks Tank mix with other broadleaf herbicides such as Betamix Sugarbeet Mix or Stinger.
 Use at least two sequential applications 5 to 10 days apart or as weeds germinate.
 For best results, weeds should be small (cotyledon to four true leaves), actively growing, and not under stress.
 If UpBeet is applied alone or combined with Stinger, include a nonionic surfactant or crop oil concentrate.
 Since UpBeet has no soil activity, only emerged weeds will be controlled.
 Rain within 6 hours may reduce weed control.
 For best results, tank mix with glyphosate, Betamix, or Sugarbeet Mix for two sequential applications.
-Restricted entry interval (REI) is 4 hr.
+REI is 4 hr.

 Caution Temporary chlorosis may occur under stressful growing conditions.
 Pre-harvest interval is 60 days.
 Do not exceed 2.5 oz/a in one season.